visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 - `z` (Number) - z index of the tile
 - `url` (String) - resolved url of the tile if the `data` prop is provided, otherwise `null`
 - `bbox` (Object) - bounding box of the tile.
 When used with a geospatial view, `bbox` is in the shape of `{west: <longitude>, north: <latitude>, east: <longitude>, south: <latitude>}`.
 When used with a non-geospatial view, `bbox` is in the shape of `{left, top, right, bottom}`.
-- `signal` (Object) - an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that may be signalled if there are too many ongoing requests.
+- `signal` (Object) - an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that may be signalled if there are too many queued requests.
 Note: only tiles that aren't visible will be aborted.

 It should return either the tile data or a Promise that resolves to the tile data.